Shingwedzi: Fauna and flora

+Reintroductions

+The eland was one of the scarcest antelope in the park during the 1920s.
+Cecil ‘Bvekenya’ Barnard (1886–1962), a big game hunter and poacher, brought a considerable herd from Portuguese Mozambique and re-settled them near Klopperfontein, the former hunter's camp of Hans Klopper.
+The species did not thrive though, and by 1960 was still considered the scarcest of the park's antelope.
+In 2011 there were some 460 eland in the park.

+By the end of the 19th century Lichtenstein's hartebeest had been hunted to extinction in the area.
+In 1985 26 individuals were reintroduced from Kasungu National Park, Malawi.
+Several died from capture myopathy however, and only 9 were released from the N'washitshumbe enclosure (22°46′36″S 31°15′30″E).
+In 1986, a further 15 were translocated.
+From 1990 to 1994 another 91 captive-bred animals were released, besides 31 at Pretoriuskop in the southern section of the Kruger Park, while 16 were translocated from Kruger to Limpopo National Park in 2005 and 2006.

+From 1982 to 1988 samango monkeys (C. mitis erythrarchus) were reintroduced to the Pafuri area from an inland location.
+The 95 animals did not thrive, and were hardly seen after the drought of the 1992/93 summer season.

+Avifauna

 The affinities of the region's avifauna is mainly with the tropical north.
 Sight records for red-necked spurfowl have been claimed from along the Shingwedzi and Mphongolo rivers, suggesting an isolated population.
 Two bird species represent the southwesterly arid fauna however, namely the fawn-coloured lark and Kalahari scrub robin, which both occur in the elevated sandveld around Machai Pan.
 The shaft-tailed whydah likewise occurs there, but not exclusively.
 Yellow-billed oxpeckers were extinct in the region by 1897, but made an unaided comeback since 1979 and are now well-established.

+Flora

 The immediate vicinity of Shingwedzi camp contains some riparian vegetation with large trees, and narrow alluvial plains created by centuries of flooding, flank the river on each side.
 Here Transvaal mustard trees, weeping boer-bean, sausage tree, Natal mahogany and brack thorn may be found, but further afield the land is dominated by mopane shrub, punctuated by apple-leaf trees.
 The leafy, large-canopied nyala tree occurs sparsely along the alluvial strips, but more commonly at Pafuri.
 A nyala tree beside the Mphongolo Loop (S56) road has been assigned champion tree status, in addition to a sycamore fig near Phalaborwa Gate.

 Anthrax, caused by the bacterium Bacillus anthracis, is endemic to the area, and causes sporadic outbreaks.
 It affects mainly ungulates, but also carnivores and humans.
 As anthrax inhibits blood clotting, the blood of deceased animals seep into the soil.
 The spores survive for decades in substrates with elevated calcium content or neutral-to-alkaline pH levels.